Switch

 When to use

-- Use when the choice is binary and mutually exclusive (on/off, show/hide).
+- Use when the choice is strictly binary (on / off, enabled / disabled).

-- Keep the control visible so the current state is always clear.
+- Ensure the meaning of the on state is clear.

 Key Props